gridsome/gridsome.org/docs/how-to-contribute.md

 # How to contribute
 > Gridsome is an open-source project built by core maintainers and contributors.
 We want to make it easy for anyone to contribute to Gridsome.
 Contribute to core, build plugins, improve documentation or write a blog post.
-It all helps Gridsome on its mission to simplify website development.
+It all helps Gridsome on its mission to simplify JAMstack development.

 Read the [code of conduct](/docs/code-of-conduct).